Every year it seems Google gives us a new ranking factor.

-With Google evaluating sites based on hundreds of ranking factors, knowing where to aim your SEO strategy in 2018 for the biggest bang might seem impossible.
+With Google evaluating sites based on hundreds of ranking factors, knowing where to aim your SEO strategy for the biggest bang might seem impossible.

 But good news: Ranking signals are going to continue to adapt to the user.

-This means that new SEO trends already surviving have roots in the current algorithm — and with a little creativity and SEO savvy, it’s entirely possible for you to rank well in 2018.
+This means that new SEO trends already surviving have roots in the current algorithm — and with a little creativity and SEO savvy, it’s entirely possible for you to rank well.

 While ranking signals are far from limited to just seven, the factors highlighted in this post are ones I consider to be the most important for this year.

-Here are the ranking factors that will really matter in 2018, and why.
+Here are the ranking factors that will really matter, and why.